Rural Norway isn't just about fjords and mountains. You'll also find a handful of simply stunning wooden churches.

 “Urnes Stave Church is an ancient wooden building and is outstanding due to the large-scale reuse of both decorative and constructive elements originating from a stave church built about one century earlier.
 It is an outstanding example of the use of wood to express the language of Romanesque stone architecture.”

-The largest of all remaining stave churches in Norway, Heddal is quite the impressive sight:
+The largest of all remaining stave churches in Norway, Heddal stave church is an impressive sight:

 Borgund, Sogn og Fjordane